-The Constitution guarantees criminal defendants certain rights.
-Among these are the right to due process and right to a speedy jury trial.
-But since you've told the judge in open court (and under oath) that you want to give up that right to a jury trial and plead "guilty," the factual issues and legal questions won't be decided by a judge or a jury.
+Every American citizen has the same basic set of rights.
+The Constitution guarantees criminal defendants the right to due process and a speedy jury trial.
+If you enter a plea agreement, you must tell the judge in open court, while under oath, that you want to give up the right to a jury trial and plead guilty.
+Neither the judge nor a jury will decide the factual issues and legal questions.
 You won't get to cross-examine witnesses in your criminal case.
 All that's left now is receiving your sentence.

-But moments after you do it, you begin to question if this was the correct move.
-The prosecutor didn't seem to be trustworthy and you think she was bluffing about the evidence.
+However, moments after entering a plea, you might question whether this was the correct move.
+The prosecutor didn't seem trustworthy, and you think they're bluffing about the evidence.
 You also think the police officer is lying.
-Perhaps the judge did something wrong when taking your plea.
-What now?
+The trial court judge may have done something wrong when taking your plea.
+What do you do now?

-Here you'll find a brief explanation of the feasibility of appealing a conviction after you enter a guilty plea, what the standard is for withdrawing your plea, and much more.
-It's important to always understand your trial rights and the maximum time behind bars you are looking at when considering pleading guilty in a criminal case, never let anyone pressure you, and always seek the advice of an experienced lawyer.
+It's essential to always understand your trial rights, the consequences of a criminal conviction, and the maximum time behind bars you are facing.
+Never let anyone pressure you into pleading guilty in a criminal case, and always seek the advice of an experienced lawyer.

 Plea Withdrawal: Good Cause Required